mercurius-js/mercurius/docs/graphql-over-websocket.md

 - [`graphql-transport-ws` Protocol SPEC](https://github.com/enisdenjo/graphql-ws/blob/master/PROTOCOL.md)

-Mercurius supports `graphql-transport-ws` and `graphql-ws` subprotocols; when no subprotocol is specified, `graphql-transport-ws` will be adopted.
+Mercurius supports the `graphql-transport-ws` and `graphql-ws` subprotocols.
+If the client doesn't specify one, the connection will be closed by default.
+To allow a fallback, set a default using the `wsDefaultSubprotocol` option.

 > ⚠️ The subprotocol originally defined by Apollo's `subscriptions-transport-ws` library is also supported.
 However, that library is **UNMAINTAINED** so it's not recommended to be used: basically **deprecated**.
 More info [here](https://github.com/apollographql/subscriptions-transport-ws/).